Academic Calendar 2025-2026

 If, after their initial collection of evidence, the Instructor determines that there is sufficient evidence to continue with the investigation of a possible departure from academic integrity, the Instructor must use the Appendix A: Notice of Investigation Form (for instructors) (“the NOI”) to notify the student of the alleged departure.
 The following information shall be included in the NOI and sent by email to the student’s Queen’s email account:

-- The student’s right to have representation in any response to the investigation; and
+• The student’s right to have support in any response to the investigation;

-- The School has resources available for consultation and the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures.
+• The University has resources available for consultation and the information on the website of the Office of the University Ombudsperson about student rights and responsibilities and University policies and procedures; and

 The student is not entitled to receive any notes or other documents created by the Instructor to aid in the investigation except as required to permit the student to understand and respond to the allegations.